Speed Reductions

 Benefits and Costs

-The Power Model states that a given relative change in the mean speed of traffic is associated with a relative change in the number of accidents or accident victims by means of a power (exponential) function (Elvik, 2005).
+Traffic speed is a major contributor to traffic accident risk, particularly for pedestrians and cyclists (WHO 2004).
+The Power Model states that a given relative change in the mean speed of traffic is associated with a relative change in the number of accidents or accident victims by means of a power (exponential) function (Elvik 2005).
 This indicates that a 10% change in the mean speed of traffic is likely to have a greater impact on traffic fatalities than a 10% change in traffic volume.
 Speed is likely to be the single most important determinant of the number of traffic fatalities.
-According to the Insurance Institute for Highway Safety (IIHS, 2003), motorists are driving faster in the U.S., with the result being increased automobile deaths and injuries.
-One major study concluded that speeding is the number one road safety problem in many countries, and that reducing average speeds on the roads by only 5% will save around 20% of current fatalities (OECD/ECMT, 2006).
+Speeding is a significant road safety problem in many countries, and reducing average traffic speeds by just 5% can reduce fatalities by approximately 20% (McMillan and Cooper 2019; OECD/ECMT 2006).

 Since roadway traffic capacity is maximized at 30-45 mph, speed reductions can increase traffic flow and reduce traffic Congestion delays.
 Reducing traffic speeds to the 20-40 mph range tends to reduce vehicle operating costs such as vehicle wear, Energy Consumption and Pollution Emissions.
 Speed reductions reduce traffic noise, particularly if traffic flow is smoothed to reduce hard accelerations.
 Traffic speeds below about 20 mph may increase per-mile fuel consumption and emissions.
 Speed reductions that result in smoother traffic flow also reduce vehicle costs and emissions, while those that involve increased stopping may increase these impacts.